Current Offerings in the Scholarship Center

 In addition to the scholarships below, click here for printable pdf's of the local and non-local scholarships currently being offered in our Scholarship Center which is located in the RHS Library.

-The Roscommon Community Foundation offers scholarships for many student activities from summer sports camps to college assistance.
+The Roscommon Community Foundation offers scholarships for many student activities from summer sports camps to college scholarship assistance.
 Visit the website to learn more or to donate.
-The college scholarship applications are due March 1st.
-Summer enrichment scholarships are due March 7th
+Visit the website for applications and deadlines.

 Thinking of attending Kirtland Community College?
 Kirtland offers Instituion Scholarships as well as Foundation Scholarships.